TERMS OF SERVICE

 The basic principles, however, are simple:

 QG is a game, remember.
 So it involves submitting information, such as photos of wildlife, location data, time-stamps and other information which gets stored on QG’s databases.
-We are not interested in using your data for anything other than allocating scores and making the game more fun to play.
-We do not seek to sell or profit from the data we collect.
+We are not interested in using your data for anything other than to allocate scores, promote biodiversity learning, highlighting the value of QG, and making the game more fun to play.

 SHARING YOUR DATA